LFK/BTV

 ︎︎︎ Are.na

-Hailing from the far northwest corner of Vermont, Eric likes cows, the radio, snow, loud music, mail, and the theoretical.
+Hailing from the far northwest corner of Vermont, Eric (b.
+2002) likes cows, the radio, snow, loud music, mail, and the theoretical.
 In their free time they knit a lot of socks, hang out with their dog,

 and think about sequences of numbers.